voschezang/coding-handbook/collaboration/emotions.md

-Emotions disrupt the human body temporarily.
-After a burst of emotion, the human body tends to return to a [balanced state](https://en.wikipedia.org/wiki/Homeostasis).
-Long-term experience of emotions indicate a disruption of this.
+**Flow**

-- Short-term: Bursts of emotions.
-E.g. cry or laugh.
+> Emotions flow

-- Long-term: Persistent emotions.
-E.g. depression, hate, paranoia.
+Emotions *disrupt* the human body temporarily.
+After a burst of emotions (e.g. crying or laughing), the human body tends to return to a [balanced state](https://en.wikipedia.org/wiki/Homeostasis).
+The two extreme deviations of this are an absense of emotions and a persistency of specific emotions.
+These signal an imbalance.
+Examples of long-term, persistent emotions are depression, hate and paranoia.